xwmx/bindle/Readme.md

 `script` contains several subdirectories for contriguration scripts.
-Scripts or programs in these directories can be written in any language and can be run either individually or in aggregate. `dots` makes no assumptions about any of the scripts in these directories and will simply run them.
+Scripts or programs in these directories can be written in any language and can be run either individually or in aggregate. `bindle` makes no assumptions about any of the scripts in these directories and will simply run them.

 ###### Example

-An example `dots`-managed script directory:
+An example `bindle`-managed script directory:

 [alphabetum/dotfiles/script
 ](https://github.com/alphabetum/dotfiles/tree/master/script)